 Now, in the case that the engine cranks but do not start after overheating, it could mean that the engine is having an issue producing a spark, producing a compression, or getting fuel.

 Reason 1: Lack of Spark

 As we mentioned above, this is a rather common and primary issue when your car will not start.
 A lack of spark usually happens when an ignition module gets corroded, the crank sensor is positioned improperly, the engine gets flooded which is quite usual in higher mileage cars, the spark plugs get damaged, or an issue in the ignition circuits in which the fuel flow may have been shut off.

 Solution: If your car has a distributor cap, visually inspect it along with the spark plug wires to ensure they are not corroded or damaged.
-Use a spark plug tester wire to ensure proper arc from each spark plug wire.
+Use a No products found. wire to ensure proper arc from each spark plug wire.
 In case there seems to be a problem with the ignition, you should consult a professional.

 Another cause could be a poorly timed ignition of spark which can happen when there is an issue within the timing system.

-Solution: Since this problem is a little more complex to solve and figure out, you can begin by purchasing a timing tool that will help you check if each of the cylinders is firing just like it is meant to.
+Solution: Since this problem is a little more complex to solve and figure out, you can begin by purchasing a No products found. that will help you check if each of the cylinders is firing just like it is meant to.

 Reason 2: Inadequate fuel flow